List of rivers of Pakistan

 This is a list of rivers wholly or partly in Pakistan, organised geographically by river basin, from west to east.
 Tributaries are listed from the mouth to the source.
 The longest and the largest river in Pakistan is the Indus River.
 Around two-thirds of water supplied for irrigation and in homes come from the Indus and its associated rivers.

 Flowing into the Arabian Sea

-Some of these rivers flow only during the rainy season, so for part of the year the water may or may not reach the sea.
+Some of these rivers flow only during the rainy season, so for part of the year the water may not reach the mouth of the river.